ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 The following entry is added to the "HTTP/3 Frame Type" registry established by
 [HTTP3]:

-The `WEBTRANSPORT_STREAM` frame allows HTTP/3 client-initiated and server-initiated bidirectional streams to be used by WebTransport:
+The `WEBTRANSPORT_STREAM` frame is reserved for the purpose of avoiding collision with WebTransport HTTP/3 extensions:

 Code: